Digaa2710/Pythonminiproject/README.md

 - Read
 - Update
 - Delete

-Using this you can create the menu ,read it,update the cost of food items and delete food iems from menu
+Using this you can create the menu ,read it,update the cost of food items and delete food items from menu